weebweeb/ParticleGun_rbx/README.md

 <details>
  <summary>Creating a new custom weapon</summary>
 <p>In order to create new tools and particle effects, we must first create a new ParticleProfile instance.</p>
-We can instantiate a new ParticleProfile instance by calling <a href = "https://github.com/weebweeb/ParticleGun_rbx#particleprofile-createparticleprofilestring-name">CreateParticleProfile()</a>
+We can instantiate a new ParticleProfile instance by calling <a href = "https://github.com/weebweeb/ParticleGun_rbx#particleprofile-createparticleprofilestring-name">CreateParticleProfile()</a> from a server-sided script.

 <p>Let's create a new ParticleProfile instance called "Test"</p>